WEI-KE/WEI-KE.github.io/en/2023/05/about/index.md

 ## ⛹ Interests

-~~🎤 Dancing rap 🏀~~
-The above are not like, the spirit is not otaku body is very otaku.
+🎮

 ## 📬 Contact me

 ~~If you can find this blog then you should already have my contact information😜~~

-Reverse the first two numbers👉hi@ ✉️
+Reverse the first two numbers👉hi@weike.club ✉️

 ---